CmdrDats/space-engineers-modding-cookbook/README.md

   - Keep the language clean, clear and succinct, but remember that there is no 'obviously'.
 Explain every step.
   - Have important pieces of code scattered in the article, along with mostly copy-able code at the end.
   - Adhere to a standard file structure, so that testing the entry in-game is quick and painless.
   - Give attribution to original authors.
-If you distilled a section from a specific mod, mention their work - especially important if you copied sections of their code.
+If you distilled a section from a specific mod, mention their work.
+Emphasis on 'distilled' - there may be licensing issues if you simply copy code from other authors, don't do that.
   - Reference some other example mods that use a similar technique, to showcase what can be done.
   - Add a 'see also' section to give a beginner a natural progression from your entry.